Andymendez100/YDEKM/README.md

 </h1>

 <p align="center">
-  KNOW ME is a web application game based off the game show The Newlywed Game.
+  KNOW ME is a web application game based on trivia games.
 </p>

 ## **For those that would like to Build upon the game.**